UW-Parkside Strategic Framework

 Inclusive Campus culture

 An inclusive and welcoming campus culture is foundational to student success.
-The UW-Parkside 2025 Strategic Framework emerges from a period of aggressive legislative initiatives, increasing expectations and reduced public funding.
+The UW-Parkside 2025 Strategic Framework emerges from a period of aggressive legislative initiatives, increasing expectations, reduced public funding, and more recently a global pandemic.
 In spite of these challenges, the UW-Parkside campus community has shown resilience.
+With heightened awareness of our duty to enhance social justice, our ongoing efforts to make our nation a more perfect union require that we devote whatever it takes to become a truly equitable, diverse, and inclusive campus.

 UW System leadership noted: “As labor markets tighten, salaries rise, and inflation increases, reinvesting in UW faculty and staff with modest wage increases will ensure we are not falling behind and losing out on talent we need in Wisconsin.
 Attraction, retention, and recognition of high-quality faculty and staff are critical investment opportunities for future student success.”